krancour/brignext/PROPOSAL.md

-Brigade owes much of its early success to its lightweight nature, but many outstanding issues can also be traced back to these early design decisions, which the maintainers now propose to revist.
+Brigade owes much of its early success to its lightweight nature, but many outstanding issues can also be traced back to these early design decisions, which the author of this proposal suggests are worth revisiting.

 ### Usability Issues